Supporting Your Mental Health

 • Feeling hopeless, useless, unlovable or worthless

-• Feeling like harming themselves or someone else
+• Feeling like harming themselves (Self-harm) or someone else

 • Starting to use drugs, alcohol or cigarettes, or increasing how much they use